Options PRSA

 1. Tax Free Cash

-You can draw a tax-free lump sum based on your salary and service to a maximum of 1.5 times final remuneration where you have more than 20 years of service or you can take a lump sum based on 25% of the value of the pension pot.
-A limit of €500,000 applies to the tax-free lump, with the first €200,000 is tax-free and the balance up to €500,000 is taxed at 20%.
+You can take a lump sum based equating to 25% of the value of the pension pot.
+A limit of €500,000 applies to the tax-free lump, the first €200,000 is tax-free and the balance up to €500,000 is taxed at 20%.

 2. Annuity Option

-An annuity pays a retirement income for the rest of your life in exchange for the balance of your pension pot at retirement.
+An annuity pays a retirement income for the rest of your life, in exchange for the balance of your pension pot at retirement.

 3. ARF Option